Configuring Cloud Foundry for BOSH Backup and Restore (Experimental)

 Your CF deployment is compatible with BBR if the following requirements are met:

 enable-backup-restore.ymlops file is deployed.

-- An internal MySQL database is present.
+- An internal MySQL database or a supported external database is present.

 - An internal WebDAV/NFS blobstore is present.